pokt-network/pocket/docs/learning/README.md

 ## Technical References

+_We're trying not to make this a link dump, so please only add more references if it was actually helpful in clarifying your understanding._

 This is a general set of technical links and recommended reading our team has found useful to review and study for core technical concepts.

 ### Pocket Specific